graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 }
 ```

-This provides control over which source schemas are used to resolve entities and
+The `@internal` directive provides control over which source schemas are used to
-which merely provide data to entities.
-It also allows hiding "technical" lookup
+resolve entities and which merely provide data to entities.
+Additionally it also
-fields from the composite schema.
+allows hiding "technical" lookup fields from the composite schema.

 ### @is